Return to the Xequte Home Page

 Creating a slideshow disk for playback on your DVD player is quick and simple.
-You can create it automatically using our new Slideshow Wizard or manually using the following steps:
+You can create it automatically using the Slideshow Wizard or manually using the following steps:

 1. Select your images and videos